robaru/sofamyroom/roomsim_mod/source/README.md

 	MsgPrintf("%s", msg);
 }
 ```
-According to the algorithm on which Roomsim is based, the function `InitSimulationWeights` is called only when the type of the sensor is not `ST_IMPULSERESPONSE`.
-The following code reflects this behaviour:
+According to the algorithm on which Roomsim is based, the function `InitSimulationWeights` is called only when the type of the sensor is not `ST_IMPULSERESPONSE`:
 ```c
 /* workaround, not used for impulse response */ if (pSimulation->receiver[r].definition->type == ST_IMPULSERESPONSE)